HunterBelanger/scarabee/docs/source/theory/self_shielding.rst

-To account for this onion ring effect in the context of equivalence theory, Stoker and Weiss developed a method of generating spatially self-shielded cross sections for annular rings of a fuel pin [4]_ .
+To account for this onion ring effect in the context of equivalence theory, Stoker and Weiss developed a method of generating spatially self-shielded cross sections for annular rings of a fuel pin [Stoker]_ .
 In their derivation, the escape probability for the :math:`i\text{th}` ring of a fuel pin is written as

 .. math::